-Call of Duty: Black Ops 4 is a new entry in the hugely popular shooter franchise.
+Call of Duty: Black Ops 4 is a next entry in the hugely popular shooter franchise.
 It will be the first not to feature a solo campaign.
-Instead, it will focus entirely on multiplayer with its usual range of options along Zombies and an all-new battle royale mode in the form of Blackout!
+It will instead focus entirely on multiplayer with its usual range of options along Zombies and an all-new battle royale mode in the form of Blackout!

 Call of Duty Black Ops 4 beta – When can I play it?

-As for Blackout, the anticipated battle royale mode will receive a playable beta in September.
-This and the aforementioned multiplayer beta will be open to all who pre-order Call of Duty: Black Ops 4.
+Blackout, the anticipated battle royale mode will receive a playable beta on September 10.
+This will be open to all who pre-order Call of Duty: Black Ops 4.

 Call of Duty Black Ops 4 release date – when is it coming out?